The Place Beyond the Pines: Development

 While Cianfrance is not a fan of violence in film, he is drawn to displaying the narrative of it and "how a gun could come in" and affect peoples' lives.
 The first draft of the script ran over 160 pages, which required much refinement from the three writers.
 Once filming began, they had produced 37 versions of the script.
 Coccio came up with the title from the Iroquoios translation of Schenectady—"the place beyond the pines".
 The city is where Coccio spent his childhood, and Cianfrance frequently visits.
 The writers sent the final script to Sidney Kimmel Entertainment; they financed the film and gave the director and crew "a lot of trust, space and time".

+Director Derek Cianfrance revealed that Bradley Cooper nearly quit the film after receiving a rewritten script.
+"I had given [screenwriter Darius Marder] the script and he had a lot of notes for it, and I kind of agreed with a lot of what he was saying.
+And so we rewrote every word from 10 weeks to six weeks," he recalled.
+"I remember giving Bradley Cooper the copy of The Place Beyond the Pines, the new script, and getting a voice message from him saying, 'Bro, I just want to let you know I read the new draft and I'm out.'"
+Cianfrance claimed Cooper was frustrated because it was "not the movie that we had signed up to do."
+So the filmmaker said he paid a visit to the actor to hopefully change his mind, notably since the film was partially funded due to Cooper's involvement.
+"I was moving my family up to Schenectady the next day, and the whole crew was coming up there.
+I had all the money anyway," the director added.
+"I was like, 'Can I come talk to you?'
+So I went up to Montreal, and I had a long conversation with him from midnight to 3:30 in the morning where I got him back on.
+It was only in the last five minutes [he was convinced].
+I think he just got tired.
+He wanted to go to bed."